top of page

 CHAT will arrange travel within Vietnam – usually this is in a hired bus.
 If our work site is more than 12 hours from Ho Chi Minh City, internal air fares will be paid by you, unless you wish to accompany the bus to the site for free (very uncomfortable).

-Accommodation on arrival in HCMC is to be booked by you at Tuong Vi Hotel, 111 Trần Thiện Chánh, P.12, District 10 (close by CHAT HQ).
-You may book accommodation elsewhere, and if so, you must be at Tuong Vi Hotel or CHAT HQ at the time advised by your Leader to meet with other trip volunteers.
+Accommodation on arrival in HCMC is to be booked by you at [name of hotel pending] (close by CHAT HQ near District 7).
+You may book accommodation elsewhere, and if so, you must be at our team hotel or CHAT HQ at the time advised by your Leader to meet with other trip volunteers and for orientation.

 During the clinical week (Sunday night to Thursday night), CHAT usually organizes hotel accommodation for all volunteers.
 You will pay your own hotel costs.
 The team MUST stay together at one hotel.
-On return to HCMC on Friday night, volunteers must arrange their own accommodation – either at Tuong Vi Hotel or elsewhere.
+On return to HCMC on Friday night, volunteers must arrange their own accommodation.

 Q: Can I bring my children?